-For 2005-2006, students should also anticipate expenses of \$1,095 for books and supplies, and a single student can expect living expenses of approximately \$10,850 for room and board.
+For 2006-2007, a single student should also anticipate expenses of \$1,130 for books and supplies, \$1,450 for health insurance, and living expenses of approximately \$11,220 for room and board.

 A fee of \$900 is charged each participant in the training modules in technical skills.
-A single student in the module program should anticipate living expenses of approximately \$930 for a three-week period.
+A single student in the module program should anticipate living expenses of approximately \$965 for a three-week period.